ltmerletti/FinQuery2/README.md

 - `ingestion`
     - The directory containing all logic related to data ingestion
+- `api`
+  - The directory containing the API logic and the API itself
+- `langfuse`
+  - The directory containing the LangFuse GitHub repository (for self hosting purposes)
 - `reports`
     - The directory containing all reports to use
 - `chromadb`
     - The directory containing the ChromaDB instance
 - `testing`
-    - The directory containing all pytest tests
+    - The directory containing all pytest tests & playground for experimental features
 - `docs`
     - The folder containing all documentation